matrix-org/synapse/docs/usage/administration/README.md

 * Managing users, rooms and media via the Admin API.
 * Setting up metrics and monitoring to give you insight into your homeserver's health.
 * Configuring structured logging.
+* Hardening your homeserver to improve its security.